ceresek/prints/things/yaris-holder-phone/README.md

 # Copying

-Model CC-BY ceres@tmatmouci.cz
+Model CC-BY ceres@tmatmouci.cz.
-Using SolidPython and OpenSCAD
+Using SolidPython and OpenSCAD.